Ekin-Sen/subscribe_section/README.md

-# subscribe_section
+# Subscribe Section
-A subscribe box design that can be added to a blog site.
+* A subscribe box design that can be added to a blog site.
+* CSS is used for design